Giuseppe Gandolfo

 Giuseppe Gandolfo (28 August 1792 – 13 September 1855) was an Italian painter, active mainly in Sicily in a Neoclassical style.

-He was born in Catania, Sicily, and moved to Rome to study under Giuseppe Errante, then briefly moved to Florence to work under Pietro Benvenuti.
+Born in Catania, Sicily, he moved to Rome to study under Giuseppe Errante, then briefly moved to Florence to work under Pietro Benvenuti.
 In Florence, he made a number of copies of classic works.
 Among his own designs were a Diogenes, Holy Family, Apollo plays his lyre, Mary Magdalen, and a Telemachus, Agamemnon and Idomeneo.
 He was also prized for portraits.